jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

    * uncertainties related to discretization, mesh, physical model
    * user error of software packages

-OpenFoam can easily be run on multiprocessors on a laptop or desktop, making widely available 3D turbulence modeling, either RAS or LES.
+OpenFoam can easily be run on multiprocessors on a laptop or desktop, making transient 3D turbulence modeling widely available, either RAS or LES.
 As sensors become cheap and Internet of things data go online it will be useful to build so-called digital twins of river, dam and stormwater systems.
 CFD models can help.
 Control of sensors and devices online are also becoming a reality in real urban hydraulic systems.